Angular

 I changed to the new project folder and ran "ng serve"

-The app is running on localhost:4200
+The app was running on localhost:4200

-The out of the box home page
+The out-of-the-box home page

 App Component